DeepPoradiya/Navigation-Bar/README.md

 - Task : figma Task

-- Topic : create a fourth page using with flex,grid also responsive in mobile screen and laptop screen
+- Topic : create a footer using with grid,flex,row,column,container,mediaquery and responsive mobile,desktop,tablet and also task complate 80%